How does hydroelectricity work?

 The cost of hydroelectric power is largely dependent on the type of generation being used, as the bulk of the cost is in building the system.
 Unlike other systems, hydro is largely dependent on location which means making a generalisation on cost is extremely difficult as will inevitably vary case by case.
 That said if you are able to retrofit existing projects with new technology it would typically be much cheaper than starting from scratch.

 Once development has been done, operational costs are relatively low compared to other types of electricity generation.
-Hydroelectricity is largely considered a reliable system which can run for very long periods of time – as such the biggest maintenance costs
+Hydroelectricity is largely considered a reliable system which can run for very long periods of time – as such the biggest maintenance costs are clearing debris and replacing damaged intake screens and routine maintenance.

 Can I use hydro power to generate my own electricity?